james-willis/button_pressr/README.md

 # buttonPressr
 > a simple website to learn some php basics

-This app is just a toy I'm building to practice some simple php concepts.
-The idea was inspired by a post on /r/node recently.
+This app is a toy I'm building to practice some simple php concepts.

 The goal of the site is to have a single page where users can enter a username and press a button.
-When any user presses a button, all other users recieve a notification on their screen.
+When any user presses a button, all users recieve a notification on their screen.
+The idea was inspired by a recent post on /r/node.

-I'm using the microframework Silex and the templating engine Twig.
+I'm using the microframework Silex.
 I'll probably need to do something with websockets but I haven't gotten that far yet.

 ## Install